JohanSchott/impurityModel/README.md

 to perform the (unit) tests in the `test`-folder.

 ### Documentation
-The documentation of this package is found in the directory `docs`.
+The documentation of this package is found in the directory `doc`.

 To update the manual, type: